Encyclopedia of Earth: Authoring and publishing process

 Content may be continuously revised and updated on the authors' wiki, but revised articles require review and re-approval before revisions are displayed on the public site.

 Contributors are designated as "Authors" or "Topic Editors."
 Contributors can create, write and edit freely on all content within the Encyclopedia.
 Topic Editors act as reviewers of articles on topics upon which they are judged to have a high level of expertise.
 Articles, when written, are assigned by Encyclopedia staff to Topic Editors for review and, if appropriate, approval and automatic publication to the public site.
-As of early 2009, EoE staff were reporting that there were approximately 1,200 contributors from 60 different countries on the Encyclopedia.
+As of early 2009, EoE staff were reporting that there were approximately 1,200 contributors from 60 countries.